scttfrdmn/pctl/docs/PERSONAS.md

 - Create clusters in 2-3 minutes with custom AMIs
 - Pre-install software once, use many times
 - Deploy without AWS networking knowledge
-- Share templates and capture on-prem configs
+- Share seeds and capture on-prem configs

 ### 🚧 v0.5.1 - IN PROGRESS (Issue #26)
 Enables Alex (ML) and Jamie (DevOps) to: